 If they didn’t find themselves tanned and relaxed at the end of their stay, he’d foot their entire trip.
 Several families took Mr. Badrutt up on his offer and the rest is history.
 If you’re going to go anywhere with snow in winter, Switzerland is as good as it gets.

 The English flocked to Switzerland in winter, Swiss guides ventured into North America, and they started many of our ski hills in Canada in the US.
 And Mr. Badrutt’s lodge is now Badrutt’s Palace, which you can stay at!
+(But as you’ll probably fly into Zurich, you’ll want to check out these cool boutique hotels in Zurich.)

 I just returned from a week in the Alps, experiencing for myself these winter activities that so captivated those early tourists.
 Here’s a look at the top things to do in winter in Switzerland.